Spinal Cord Toolbox#

 3. GUI (FSLeyes integration)

-SCT provides a provide a graphical user interface via a FSLeyes plugin.
+SCT provides a graphical user interface via a FSLeyes plugin.
 For more details, see the FSLeyes Integration page.

 SCT is trusted by the research labs of many highly-regarded institutions worldwide.
 A full list of endorsements can be found on the Testimonials page.